jorgegorka/ariadna/README.md

   profiles    = properties.first.profiles.all
 ```

-Create a query with your metrics and dimensions
+Create a query with metrics and dimensions

 ```ruby
   results  = profile.results.select(